jacubero/aws-architect-associate/docs/elasticity.rst

 Step scaling
 ^^^^^^^^^^^^

-Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.
+With step scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process as well as define how your scalable target should be scaled when a threshold is in breach for a specified number of evaluation periods.
+Step scaling policies increase or decrease the current capacity of a scalable target based on a set of scaling adjustments, known as step adjustments.
+The adjustments vary based on the size of the alarm breach.
+After a scaling activity is started, the policy continues to respond to additional alarms, even while a scaling activity is in progress.
+Therefore, all alarms that are breached are evaluated by Application Auto Scaling as it receives the alarm messages.

+When you configure dynamic scaling, you must define how to scale in response to changing demand.
+For example, you have a web application that currently runs on two instances and you want the CPU utilization of the Auto Scaling group to stay at around 50 percent when the load on the application changes.
+This gives you extra capacity to handle traffic spikes without maintaining an excessive amount of idle resources.
+You can configure your Auto Scaling group to scale automatically to meet this need.
+The policy type determines how the scaling action is performed.

 .. figure:: /elasticity_d/steps.png
    	:align: center